Tornado

 Waterspout Tornado

-waterspout-tornadoWaterspout tornado is a type tornado that only forms over water such as oceans, seas, and lakes.
+waterspout-tornadoWaterspout tornado is a type tornado that only forms over water such as oceans, seas, and Lakes.
 The most likely places of their occurrence are tropical and subtropical water regions.
 Waterspout tornadoes are very slow moving and have slower wind speeds as compared to tornadoes on the land.

 Landspout Tornado